 The Freshmen Day of Encounter focuses on getting to know other freshmen and developing a personal relationship with Jesus, while having fun!
-This is a one-day retreat that occurs during the school day in August.
+This is a one-day retreat that occurs during the school day in early fall.

 Sophomores attend Men and Women of God retreats, which leave space for them to explore big questions of vocation and God's call for their lives.
-These gender-specific retreats will take place concurrently from Thursday evening into Friday afternoon with one retreat opportunity in September and one in April.
+These gender-specific retreats will take place concurrently from Thursday evening into Friday afternoon with one retreat opportunity in the fall semester and one in the spring.